viamrobotics/docs/docs/tutorials/get-started/servo-mousemover.md

 ## Install Viam software

 First, prepare your Raspberry Pi according to our [setup guide](/get-started/installation/prepare/rpi-setup/).
-Follow the instructions to install the right OS, connect with SSH, add a new machine in the [the Viam app](https://app.viam.com), and install `viam-server`: the software that you will use to operate your machine.
+Follow the instructions to install the right OS and connect with SSH.
+Then add a new machine in the [the Viam app](https://app.viam.com) and follow the setup instructions to install `viam-server` on your Raspberry Pi and connect to the Viam app.

 Next, run this command in your Raspberry Pi terminal to install the pip package manager.
 Select "yes" when asked if you want to continue.